stevenjmarsh/meteor-react-bp/README.md

 # meteor-react-bp
 This is a simple starting point for a meteor react application, using jest and enzyme for testing.
+[WORK IN PROGRESS]

 ## Sources
 The following resources were referenced when building this app.